puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups.markdown

 #### Adding Nodes Dynamically
 Rules are by far the most powerful and scalable way to include nodes in a node group.
-You can add many member nodes at once by creating rules that match [node facts](/facter/2.3/core_facts.html).
+You can create rules in a node group that are used to match [node facts](/facter/2.3/core_facts.html).
+When nodes match the rules in a node group, they are classified with all of the classification data (classes, parameters, and variables) that has been set for the node group.

-When nodes no longer match the rules of a group, PE  automatically removes them from the list of member nodes, and the classification settings specified in the group are no longer applied to the node.
+When nodes no longer match the rules of a node group, the classification data for that node group no longer applies to the node.

 > **Note:** Structured facts (arrays and hash map values) are not supported when using the console to enter facts.